Douglas Pajetat: FA Cup match abandoned after alleged racist abuse of Cameroon goalkeeper | Goal.com

 FA Cup match abandoned after alleged racist abuse of Cameroon goalkeeper Pajetat

-The FA Cup fourth qualifying round match between non-league side Haringey Borough and National league outfit Yeovil Town did not end well as both teams walked off the pitch because of reported racist abuse directed at Valery Pajetet.
+The FA Cup fourth qualifying round match between non-league side Haringey Borough and National league outfit Yeovil Town did not end well as both teams walked off the pitch because of reported racist abuse directed at Douglas Pajetat.

 The Cameroon goalkeeper was said to have been racially abused by Yeovil Town fans and he was also hit by objects thrown from the away end of the stadium.